afunyun/BatchGrader/README.md

 - delete the batch_runner.py that was in proj root because that only worked locally with a hack & shouldn't have been in the public repo *facepalm*
 - update run instructions for clarity for this
+- fix the entire env setup in general as it got ultra screwy while updating things and we push to production it seems
+- fixed import in rich_display

 **0.4.3 (2025-05-12):**